 We plan to organically grow the number of customers that use our platform by increasing demand for our platform and penetrating our addressable market.
 Our results of operations and growth prospects will depend, in part, on our ability to attract new customers.
 We intend to drive new customer acquisition with our efficient go-to-market engine by continuing to invest in our sales and marketing efforts and developing new use cases for our platform.
 Customers generating more than \$100,000 in Annual Recurring Revenue ("ARR"), which we refer to as "Enterprise Customers", represent the majority of our ARR and are a key focus of our go-to-market programs.

-Our total customer count, which includes smaller customers, was approximately 2,800 as of March 31, 2024 compared with approximately 3,000 customers as of March 31, 2023.
-Though our total customer count has decreased as smaller customers have churned at disproportionately higher rates due to current macroeconomic conditions, our Enterprise Customer accounts have increased by 30 to 559 customers as of March 31, 2024 compared with 529 customers as of March 31, 2023.
-We have identified more than 100,000 potential customers across the healthcare ecosystem that we believe could benefit from our platform.
-Our ability to attract and acquire new customers is dependent on the strength of our platform and effectiveness of our go-to-market strategy, as well as macroeconomic factors and their impact on our potential customers' business spending.
+In the second quarter of 2024, we completed a project to refresh our customer hierarchy methodology to reflect industry consolidation and to better reflect our go-to-market strategy as we increased resources and focus on Enterprise Customers.
+In some cases, this consolidated certain existing customer legal entities under larger parent accounts, and therefore reduced total customer count.
+As a result, our customer counts are not directly comparable to previously reported values and prior year customer counts have been revised to also reflect the updated customer hierarchy methodology.
+We believe this view of customer counts better reflects our updated selling and go-to-market strategy.
+Using the updated methodology, our total customer count, which includes smaller customers, was approximately 2,600 as of June 30, 2024 compared with approximately 2,800 customers as of June 30, 2023.
+Though our total customer count has decreased as smaller customers have churned at disproportionately higher rates due to current macroeconomic conditions, our Enterprise Customer accounts have increased by 32 to 537 customers, as adjusted, as of June 30, 2024 compared with 505 customers, as adjusted, as of June 30, 2023.